mhelsley/linux/Documentation/trace/ftrace.rst

 A section called "__mcount_loc" is created that holds references to all the mcount/fentry call sites in the .text section.
-The recordmcount program re-links this section back into the original object.
+Running "objtool mcount" re-links this section back into the original object.
 The final linking stage of the kernel will add all these references into a single table.